 What is a Letter to the Editor?

-A Letter to the Editor is a short comment on any article published in the paper that a reader submits for possible publication.
-The Daily Courier allows letters up to 250 words.
-Other correspondence, news tips, complaints or customer service issues should not be submitted via the letter to the editor form.
+A Letter to the Editor is a short comment on any article published in the paper or topic of interest that a reader submits for possible publication.
+The Daily Courier allows local letters up to 250 words.
+Other correspondence, news tips, complaints or customer service issues should not be submitted as a letter to the editor.
 Due to the volume of letters we receive, it isn't possible to publish all submissions.
 Those selected for publication are a representative sampling of the letters received.
-Writers of letters selected for publication will be contacted.
-Letters may be edited and shortened for space.
+Writers of letters selected for publication will generally be contacted for confirmation.
+Letters may occasionally be edited and shortened for space.

 How to submit a Letter to the Editor